JoeyyScott/Gamer-Supplies/TESTING.md

         | ![Edit/Delete Supply Button Screenshot](docs/images/testing/userstories/edit-delete.png) |

     + Upon clicking the edit button the superuser will be redirected to the Edit Supply form shown below.
-        + Upon submitting valid information in the Edit Supply form (provided in the placeholder for each field if the user removes the prefilled info) the supply will be edited in the data store and displayed in the list accordingly.
+        + Upon submitting valid information in the Edit Supply form (provided in the placeholder for each field if the user removes the prefilled information) the supply will be edited in the data store and displayed in the list accordingly.
             + In addition to altering the information, I have added an image to display how it handles adding images.

                 | _Edit a Supply_ | Screenshot |